 - During this pandemic we learned that all global currencies are at risk of collapsing, including the US dollar.
 We saw currencies in Lebanon, Iran, Venezuela, and Argentina go through hyperinflation while US economy stimulus packages caused a lot of economical and geopolitical uncertainties.
 For cross border payments, it has become increasingly important for banks to offload the risks of nostro/vostro accounts and the costs of hedging foreign currencies.
 XRP can play a vital role as a bridge between the different CBDCs where one country’s currency can be converted to XRP, then converted to another country’s currency in a matter of seconds without the need of holding XRP.

 In summary, CBDC can be viewed as an upgrade to current fiat currency, which will save on printing costs, prevent counterfeit money, streamline the distribution and eliminate the need for stable coins (such as the highly debatable Tether).
 In terms of cross border payments, there will still be a need for a bridge currency such as XRP for settling transactions quickly and efficiently between countries.

 If you are based in Canada and looking for a Canadian XRP exchange, then take a look at NDAX.
-NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Bitcoin and other cryptocurrencies like Ethereum, Ripple, Litecoin, Cardano, Dogecoin, EOS and Stellar.
+NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Bitcoin and other cryptocurrencies like Ethereum, XRP, Litecoin, Cardano, Dogecoin, EOS and Stellar.